hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/accounts-blocklisting.md

 ## Goals

-- We want to block a list of known addresses, so that no one can “squat” on them and exercise full control on any accidentally sent and blocked funds.
+- We want to block a list of known addresses, so that no one can “reserve” them and exercise full control on any accidentally sent and blocked funds.
 Sending funds to such blocked addresses should not be successful as these accounts are considered “compromised”.

 ## Non Goals